Anjanaa03/WalmartsalesAnalysis/README.md

 > 2. Create table and insert the data.
 > 3. Select columns with null values in them.
 There are no null values in our database as in creating the tables, we set **NOT NULL** for each field, hence null values are filtered out.

-2. **Feature Engineering:** This will help use generate some new columns from existing ones.
+2. **Feature Engineering:** This will help use generate some new columns from existing ones

 > 1. Add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
 This will help answer the question on which part of the day most sales are made.